 Sweet vs. dill tartar sauce

-One easy way to really switch up this healthy tartar sauce recipe is by using a different variety of relish.
+One easy way to really switch up this homemade tartar sauce recipe is by using a different variety of relish.

-We’re a dill relish household, so that’s what we use and love when we make tartar sauce.
+My household is firmly in the dill relish camp so that’s what we use and love when we make tartar sauce.
 That said, if you know you and your crowd like tartar sauce made with sweet relish better, then by all means use that instead.

 Just keep in mind that sweet relish has more calories (around twenty calories per tablespoon) than dill (zero calories per tablespoon), so the nutritional info estimate given at the bottom of the recipe card will differ.

-- This healthy tartar sauce recipe is very forgiving, and you can increase/decrease/add/omit ingredients as you like.
+- This homemade tartar sauce recipe is very forgiving, and you can increase/decrease/add/omit ingredients as you like.
 I recommend tasting as you go so you can really make this your own.

 Healthy Tartar Sauce